 Members are encouraged to use MESS to:

 - Share ideas and ask questions in the member Forum

 - Review Board and Membership Meeting Minutes

 As a member, you should have received via email log-in information in order to access your MESS account – https://mess.mariposa.coop.
 Please familiarize yourself with MESS and if you need help, contact the Membership Department at (215) 729-212 ext.
 3 or via email at firstname.lastname@example.org.

 UPDATING YOUR ACCOUNT

-If your contact information changes, please notify a staff member or update it online through MESS.
+If your contact information changes, please notify our Membership Coordinator.
 For any other concerns regarding your membership information, your shift options or status, your attendance record, or leave of absences, call the office at 215-729-2121 ext.
 3.

 LEAVE OF ABSENCE (LOA)